Weekends Look a Little Different These Days

 Weekends Look a Little Different These Days is the third studio album by American country music singer Brett Young.
 It was released on June 4, 2021 via Big Machine Label Group.
 The album has produced three singles, "Lady", "Not Yet" and "You Didn't", the first of which has reached number one on the Billboard Country Airplay chart.
 Young co-wrote all eight tracks on the album.

 Background

 Weekends Look a Little Different These Days is Young's third album released under the Big Machine label.
 The title is a reference to Young's life as a father to his daughter, Presley.
-Although most of the tracks are about his family, Young also included songs about his past experiences, as well as the experiences of his co-writers.
+Although most of the tracks are about his family, Young also includes songs about his past experiences, as well as the experiences of his co-writers.
 One such track, "Dear Me", details a narrator speaking to his younger self, in the midst of heartbreak, and encouraging him to move on.

 Young confirmed the album's track listing on April 23, 2021.
 Like his previous two albums, the album is produced by Dann Huff.
 "Lady", "Not Yet" and "You Didn't" have been issued as singles.